-Mouse over a rectangle to see additional metrics.
-Use the check-boxes ☑ to include / exclude Connected and Expired message routers.
-Click a rectangle to drill-down to details about a message router in the "Routers - Summary" display.
+Mouse over a rectangle to see additional details.
+Use the check-box ✓ to include / exclude Connected brokers and enable Log Scale mode.
+Click a rectangle to drill-down to details about a broker in the "Broker Summary" display.

-Consider keeping this display open for monitoring at a glance.
+Consider keeping this display open for monitoring your Solace brokers at a glance.